What Are The Sam, Mike & Will Linebackers In Football?

 Linebackers in football are essential to stop both the run and the pass.
 The Sam, Mike, and Will linebackers are the primary linebackers in football.

-These three linebackers’ names are often used to describe the three positions.
-The Mike is often the middle linebacker.
-The Sam is the strong-side linebacker.
-The Will is the weak-side linebacker.
+What are the Sam, Mike, and Will linebackers in football?
+The Mike linebacker is the middle linebacker.
+The Sam linebacker is the strong-side linebacker.
+The Will linebacker is the weak-side linebacker.
 The S in Sam helps players remember strong, and W in Will helps players remember weak.

 We covered in a previous blog about the Mike Linebacker and what it means when the quarterback calls his name on offense.